Lanna people: Independent state of Lanna

 However, the different cultures converged, so the originally animist and illiterate Tai Yuan adopted their religion, Theravada Buddhism, and their writing system from the Mon of Hariphunchai (the Tai Tham script is developed from the Old Mon script).
-As a result, a common identity among the peoples of Lan Na became increasingly common in the 14th century, and the non-Tai peoples largely assimilated to the Tai Yuan.
+As a result, a common identity among the peoples of Lanna became increasingly common in the 14th century, and the non-Tai peoples largely assimilated to the Tai Yuan.
 Anyone who integrated themselves into the communities in the river valleys and plains (Mueang) was regarded as Tai, regardless of ethnic origin, hence the self-designation Khon Mueang.
 Only the indigenous peoples such as the Lawa, who lived outside the Mueang in the highlands of the mountains and practiced slash-and-burn agriculture, were not included.
 They were grouped together by the Tai as kha.
 Ethnicity was defined less by descent than by way of life.

 The Tai Yuan had very close ties with the Lao kingdom of Lan Xang.
-In 1546, Setthathirath, a Lao prince, was elected king of Lan Na.
+In 1546, Setthathirath, a Lao prince, was elected king of Lanna.
 By the middle of the 15th century, at the latest, they had the technology to manufacture and use cannons and fireworks rockets.
-The expansion of the sphere of influence of Lan Na reached a climax in the second half of the 15th century under King Tilok.
-The sphere of interest of Lan Na clashed with that of the central Thai kingdom of Ayutthaya, which resulted in several wars over the Mueang of Sukhothai, Phitsanulok and Kamphaeng Phet, that lied between the two kingdoms.
+The expansion of the sphere of influence of Lanna reached a climax in the second half of the 15th century under King Tilok.
+The sphere of interest of Lanna clashed with that of the central Thai kingdom of Ayutthaya, which resulted in several wars over the Mueang of Sukhothai, Phitsanulok and Kamphaeng Phet, that lied between the two kingdoms.